cozyGarage/resume_engine/README.md

     hackmyresume convert 1.json 2.json 3.json TO out/1.json out/2.json out/3.json
     ```

-- **validate** validates the specified resume against either the FRESH or JSON
+- **validate** validates the specified resume against either the  or JSON
 Resume schema.
 Use it to make sure your resume data is sufficient and complete.

     ```bash